Tree automata and pigeonhole classes of matroids: I: Introduction

 \section{Introduction}

 The \emph{model-checking} problem involves a class of structures and a logical language capable of expressing statements about those structures.
 We consider a sentence from the language.
-The goal is then to test whether or not structures from the class satisfies this sentence.
-Our starting point is the model-checking theorem for graphs due to Courcelle \cite{Cou90}, and its matroid sequel by Hlin\v{e}n\'{y} \cite{Hli06c}.
-Both theorems allow to us to test monadic-second order sentences in polynomial time, when the input class has bounded structural complexity.
+The goal is a procedure which will decide whether or not the sentence is satisfied by a given structure from the class.
+Our starting points are the model-checking meta-theorems due to Courcelle \cite{Cou90} and Hlin\v{e}n\'{y} \cite{Hli06c}.
+Courcelle's Theorem proves that there is an efficient model-testing procedure for any sentence in monadic second-order logic, when the input class consists of graphs with bounded structural complexity.
+Hlin\v{e}n\'{y} proves an analogue for matroids representable over finite fields.

-The two theorems in fact supply something stronger than polynomial running time.
-Both theorems provide \emph{fixed-parameter tractable} algorithms (see \cite{DF99}).
+Both theorems provide algorithms that are not only polynomial-time, but \emph{fixed-parameter tractable} (see \cite{DF99}).
 This means that the input contains a numerical parameter, $\lambda$.
 The notion of fixed-parameter tractability captures the distinction between running times of order $n^{f(\lambda)}$ and those of order $f(\lambda)n^{c}$, where $n$ is the size of the input, $f(\lambda)$ is a value depending only on $\lambda$, and $c$ is a constant.
-When we restrict to a fixed value of $\lambda$, both running times become polynomial in $n$, but algorithms of the latter type will typically be feasible for a larger range of $\lambda$\dash values.
-An algorithm with a running time of $O(f(\lambda)n^{c})$ is said to be fixed-parameter tractable.
+When we restrict to a fixed value of $\lambda$, both running times are polynomial with respect to $n$, but algorithms of the latter type will typically be feasible for a larger range of $\lambda$\dash values.
+An algorithm with a running time of $O(f(\lambda)n^{c})$ is said to be fixed-parameter tractable with respect to $\lambda$.

 \begin{theorem}[Courcelle's Theorem] Let $\psi$ be a sentence in \mstwo.
-There is a fixed-parameter tractable algorithm for testing whether graphs satisfy $\psi$, where the parameter is tree-width. \end{theorem}
+We can test whether graphs satisfy $\psi$ with an algorithm that is fixed-parameter tractable with respect to tree-width. \end{theorem}

 The monadic second-order logic \mstwo\ allows us to quantify over variables representing vertices, edges, sets of vertices, and sets of edges. $\text{NP}$\dash complete properties such as Hamiltonicity and $3$\dash colourability can be expressed in \mstwo.
-The extra structure imposed by bounding the tree-width of input graphs transforms these properties from being computationally intractable to tractable.
+Courcelle's Theorem shows that the extra structure imposed by bounding the tree-width of input graphs transforms these properties from being computationally intractable to tractable.